Best "Best Ofs": the greatest artist compilations of all time

 2. The Killers - Direct Hits (2013)

 Taking in the highlights from the Las Vegans’ first four album, this collection doesn’t mess about, kicking off with their finest moment, Mr Brightside.
 All These Things I Have Done, Somebody Told Me, Human, Spaceman, Smile Like You Mean It and more are all present and correct, and there’s even time for a couple of new tracks: Shot At The Night and Just Another Girl.
-Ten years on and the band are set to issue an updated version - Rebel Diamonds, But will it top this clssic?
+Ten years on and the band issued an updated version called Rebel Diamonds, which included tracks from Wonderful Wonderful and Imploding The Mirage and swapped Smile Like You Mean It for Jenny Was A Friend Of Mine.
+It's a tricky one.

 The Killers - Direct Hits album cover